emacsmirror/ansilove/README.md

 - ansilove
   to convert files to PNG images,
-- Emacs built with ImageMagick support to dispaly PNG images created by ansilove,
+- Emacs built with ImageMagick support to display PNG images created by ansilove,
-- ImageMagick with PNG fiel support to display PNG files.
+- ImageMagick with PNG file support to display PNG files.

 To test this library out open one of files from ansilove's examples